An adaptive rectangular mesh administration and refinement technique with application in cancer invasion models: Introduction

-Overall the mesh data structure is easy to understand, implement, and to use, and it can handle mesh resolutions that are more than adequate for a wide range of academic investigations in 1-, 2- and 3D, and can be adapted to a large class of problems.
-We exhibit this flexibility by presenting three different applications/experiments while giving particular focus to the cancer invasion problem.
+Overall, in this work we propose a mesh data structure, which is easy to understand, implement, and use, and it can handle mesh resolutions that are sufficient for a wide range of academic investigations in 1-, 2- and 3D.
+We exhibit this flexibility by presenting three different applications/experiments while giving particular emphasis on a cancer invasion problem.